mbrubeck/agate/README.md

 Agate uses the `env_logger` crate and allows you to set the logging verbosity by setting the default `RUST_LOG` environment variable.
 For more information, please see the [documentation of `env_logger`].

+### Virtual Hosts

+Agate has basic support for virtual hosts.
+If you specify multiple `--hostname`s, Agate will look in a directory with the respective hostname within the content root directory.
+For example if one of the hostnames is `example.com`, and the content root directory is set to the default `./content`, and `gemini://example.com/file.gmi` is requested, then Agate will look for `./content/example.com/file.gmi`.
+This behaviour is only enabled if multiple `--hostname`s are specified.
+Agate does not support different certificates for different hostnames, you will have to use a single certificate for all domains (multi domain certificate).

+If you want to serve the same content for multiple domains, you can instead disable the hostname check by not specifying `--hostname`.
+In this case Agate will disregard a request's hostname apart from checking that there is one.

 [Gemini]: https://gemini.circumlunar.space/
 [Rust]: https://www.rust-lang.org/
 [home]: gemini://gem.limpet.net/agate/